 You will need to make time for 60 days of school-based professional experience (in blocks of 30 full-time days over two placement subjects), which will provide you with the practical experience, skills and knowledge to achieve national teaching professional standards and become a successful primary school teacher.
 You will have the full support of an experienced school-based mentor teacher and the WSU academic advisors.

-To get the most out of your course, you should set aside ten hours of study time for each theory subject per week.
+To get the most out of your course, you should set aside 10 hours of study time for each theory subject per week.
 When enrolling into placement, you will need to be available to attend your professional experience for 30 consecutive days full time in one of the schools from the vast WSU partner network.

 Here is a closer look at the subjects that will be covered in your Master of Teaching (Primary) degree: